JuliaCon/www.juliacon.org/2024/visa.md

 # Visa Info

+The Netherlands is part of the Schengen Area.
+If you need a visa to enter the Schengen Area, you will need a visa to enter the Netherlands.
+JuliaCon 2024 will provide invitation letters to attendees who need a visa to enter the Netherlands.
+Please note that we cannot provide any financial support for your visa application.

 ## Invitation Letter

 If you need an invitation letter for your visa application, please send an email to